SadPlum/SadPlum/README.md

-- 👋 Hi, I’m @SadPlum, journeyman electrician, amateur coder.
+- 👋 Hi, I’m @SadPlum, junior front-end developper, journeyman electrician.
 - 👀 I’m interested in learning web-development and data technologies.
 - 🌱 I’m currently developing in in JS(ES6), CSS, HTML and soon-to-be Node.js
 - 💞️ I’m looking to collaborate on ...